NafisFaiyaz007/Reneta-PLC-interview-assignment/README.md

 - Interactive charts (bar, pie, scatter, etc.)
 - Filtering by division and gender
 - Responsive, dark-themed UI
--to log in as admin select admin from the dropdown menu and enter a name then login -to log in as customer select customer from the dropdown menu and enter a name then login
+- to log in as admin select admin from the dropdown menu and enter a name then login
+- to log in as customer select customer from the dropdown menu and enter a name then login

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v14 or higher recommended)